Barbra Streisand dishes with Stephen Colbert on first dates with James Brolin, last straws with Donald Trump and even the existence of God

 Flower petals & BBQ sauce

 Streisand also took a few moments to clear up an age-old rumor that she demands flower petals in the toilets when she travels to hotels.
-She ended up giving two different explanations that explain how this may have happened and confirming that is indeed not the case with her.
+She ended up giving two different explanations on how this may have happened and confirming that is indeed not the case with her.

 And to end the interview in style, Colbert brought up how Streisand fought to get full control over her music career after a record label wanted to name one of her albums, Sweet and Saucy Streisand.